Natashina/Module-17-Challenge/README.md

-##2 ClusterCentroids resampling moduleI has lower metrics in comparison to two oversampling algorithms as shown in the table below.
+##2 ClusterCentroids resampling moduleI has lower metrics in comparison to two oversampling algorithms as shown in the table below:
+the balanced_accuracy_score of 0.544, high risk recall of 0.67 (slightly better than in SMOTE algorithm) and the same high risk precision of 0.01.

 ![Table2](Capture2.PNG)